-Tschaikovsky's beloved melodies will transport you to a magical world where mischievous mice besiege a battalion of soldiers, and an onstage blizzard leads to an enchanted Land of Sweets.
+Tschaikovsky's beloved melodies will transport you to a magical world where mischievous mice besiege a battalion of toy soldiers, and an onstage blizzard leads to an enchanted Land of Sweets.
 Whether it's a first-time experience or an annual treat, don't miss the hottest holiday ticket in town.
-The 2013 performances of George Balanchine's The Nutcracker™ are presented by Travelers.
+The 2014-15 performances of George Balanchine's The Nutcracker™ are generously sponsored by Travelers Companies, Inc.

 THERE WAS A TIME when the world was full of beauty and wonder.
 When heroes split mountains and swam with dragons.
 When divine beings walked the earth and emperors ruled under the will of heaven.
 When people lived in harmony with the universe and believed in a connection between all things.
 Shen Yun brings this lost world to life with unrivaled mastery.
 Every movement, every musical note, makes this a stunning visual and emotional experience you won’t find anywhere else.
 With the richly expressive art of classical Chinese dance, groundbreaking musical compositions, and cutting-edge, interactive stage effects, Shen Yun is leaving millions around the world in awe.